(Or any other useful state)

 And I’m often asked about how long anchors last.
 To satisfy your curiosity, think back again to that song; how long ago did you first hear it?
 Whether it was 5 or 50 years ago it obviously has the same impact today and will probably continue to have that effect for the rest of your life.

-You’ll find you’ll get more from it if you’ve read the article above first.
+You’ll find you’ll get more from the exercise if you’ve read the article above first.

 - Your state is your own business and under your control.